webplatform/docs/tutorials/targetting_css_at_different_media/index.md

 {{!}}<code>default</code>
 {{!}}The default (usually an arrow)
 {{!}}}
-An {{ cssxref("outline") }} property creates an outline that is often used to indicate keyboard focus.
-Its values are similar to the {{ cssxref("border") }} property, except that you cannot specify individual sides.
+An <code>outline</code> property creates an outline that is often used to indicate keyboard focus.
+Its values are similar to the <code>border</code> property, except that you cannot specify individual sides.

 Some other features of user interfaces are implemented using attributes, in the normal way.
 For example, an element that is disabled or read-only has the '''disabled''' attribute or the '''readonly''' attribute.
-Selectors can specify these attributes like any other attributes, by using square brackets: <code>{{ mediawiki.external('disabled') }}</code> or <code>{{ mediawiki.external('readonly') }}</code>.
+Selectors can specify these attributes like any other attributes, by using square brackets.

-    Example
+====Example====
 These rules specify styles for a button that changes dynamically as the user interacts with it: